 As a fee-based firm, some of the advisors partnered with GWN Securities may sell certain insurance products or securities on a commission basis.
 This differs from a fee-only arrangement in which a firm earns compensation solely from the fees charged to clients.
-Despite this potential conflict of interest, the firm is a fiduciary, legally binding it to act in your best interest.

 GWN Securities Background

 GWN Securities opened its doors for business in 2004.
-The firm is a subsidiary of World Investment Network, which also owns Money Concepts Capital Corp., an investment advisor and broker-dealer firm.
+The firm is a subsidiary of World Investment Network, Inc., which also owns Money Concepts Capital Corp., an investment advisor and broker-dealer firm.